rghv/Rocket.Chat.Docs/3. Installing and Updating/2. Deployment Options/Digital Ocean.md

 - For [CentOS](CentOS%207.md)

-If you are using Docker, follow thesse instructions: [Deploy Rocket.Chat on Linux with Docker](../3.%20Using%20Docker/Docker%20-%20Nginx%20SSL%20-%20Hubot.md)
+If you are using Docker, follow these instructions: [Deploy Rocket.Chat on Linux with Docker](../3.%20Using%20Docker/Docker%20-%20Nginx%20SSL%20-%20Hubot.md)